stefannovak/spring-hibernate-library-project/README.md

+UPDATE: 30/04/19
+Project currently on hold for a short time while I catch up with university work.

 This is my final project on my Library app I have been developing

 I started it on 20/04/2019 after my Hibernate app.
 As soon as I developed that I knew I needed to turn it into a user-friendly interactive experience online.